 If you have been charged or are being investigated, hiring a Calgary firearms and weapons lawyer is important.
 I can explain the strategy for fighting these charges, the repercussions of a guilty plea, the nature of a peace bond if applicable, and other related aspects of your charges.
-Contact us now for a 587-888-7149 free consultation.
+Contact us now at 587-888-7149 for a free consultation.

 What is a firearms offence?

 The use, registration, storage and handling of firearms is subject to various laws and regulations which are set out in the Criminal Code and Firearms Act.
 There are many types of firearms offences, however this article will outline some of the most common varieties.
 This article is not meant to be an exhaustive legal guide to gun charges in Canada, but rather a glimpse into their complex legislative and regulatory nature.